Interview Follow-Up: Thank You Email & Next Steps

-Following up after an interview reinforces your interest and keeps you top of mind.
-A timely thank you email is expected; knowing when and how to follow up further shows professionalism.
-This guide covers thank you emails, timing, and what to do if you don't hear back.
+Following an interview, a well-crafted thank you email reinforces your interest and keeps you top of mind with potential employers.
+This article provides a comprehensive guide to thank you emails, optimal timing, and steps to take if you don't hear back.

 Table of Contents